View Current

 (1) This procedure sets out the steps for the initial approval of programmes to be provided by Hibernia College in a blended learning or online learning mode.

-The Development and Approval of Programmes for a Blended or Online Environment Policy and the Design of Programmes and Curricula for a Blended or Online Environment Policy are the parent policies.
+The Development and Approval of Programmes for a Blended or Fully Online Environment Policy and the Design of Programmes and Curricula for a Blended or Fully Online Environment Policy are the parent policies.

 Responsibilities